 Primary glaucoma has no obvious cause, and it affects both eyes (although one eye may develop glaucoma earlier than the other).
-Secondary glaucoma is glaucoma that is caused by a dislocated lens, injury, tumor or other problem that decreases fluid drainage in the eye; it may affect just one eye.
+Secondary glaucoma is glaucoma that is caused by a dislocated lens, injury, tumor, or other problem that decreases fluid drainage in the eye; it may affect just one eye.

-Glaucoma treatments include surgery, pills, eye drops or (rarely) removal of the eyeball.
+Glaucoma treatments include surgery, pills, eye drops, or (rarely) removal of the eyeball.
 “Glaucoma is still one of the more difficult things to handle,” says Dr. Vainisi.
 “Even though there are literally dozens of glaucoma procedures, there still is not that ideal one…even in humans.”

-“Progressive retinal atrophy” (PRA) is the name for a group of retinal disorders in which rods and cones die off; there is no treatment.
+Progressive retinal atrophy (PRA) is the name for a group of retinal disorders in which rods and cones die off.
+There is no treatment for this condition.
 Dogs who get PRA do so because they’ve inherited a defective gene.
-Although PRA strikes more than 100 breeds of dogs, different genes are responsible.
+Although PRA strikes more than 100 breeds of dogs, different genes can be responsible for it.
 Therefore, breeds differ in the age at which the condition appears, how fast the condition progresses, and the ratio of males to females among affected dogs.

 PRA appears during puppyhood in the Cardigan Welsh Corgi, Cairn Terrier, Collie, Gordon Setter, Great Dane, Irish Setter, Miniature Schnauzer and Norwegian Elkhound.
 In contrast, some breeds usually don’t develop PRA until adulthood.
-These include the American Cocker Spaniel, English Cocker Spaniel, Labrador Retriever, Lhaso Apso, Miniature Poodle, Portuguese Water Dog, Tibetan Spaniel and Tibetan Terrier.
+These include the American Cocker Spaniel, English Cocker Spaniel, Labrador Retriever, Lhasa Apso, Miniature Poodle, Portuguese Water Dog, Tibetan Spaniel, and Tibetan Terrier.
 PRA occurs mostly in males in the Siberian Husky and Samoyed.
 Genetic tests for PRA are available for several breeds.

-Other retinal problems include detachment of the retina from the back of the eye, inflammation and abnormal development.
+Other retinal problems include detachment of the retina from the back of the eye, inflammation, and abnormal development.
 Causes include infection and injury.
 Some retinal disorders have no treatment, while others can be helped by surgery or treatment of the cause.

 Small dogs may be more prone to retinal detachment.
-According to Dr. Vainisi, several small breeds of dogs, including Boston Terriers, Jack Russell Terriers and Shih Tzus, love to pick up toys and shake them hard.
+According to Dr. Vainisi, several small breeds of dogs, including Boston Terriers, Jack Russell Terriers, and Shih Tzus, love to pick up toys and shake them hard.
 “Fluid goes violently back and forth in the back of the eye, and it just rips the retina right off,” he says.
 “One moment they’re seeing, and the next moment they can be totally blind.”

 The best way to protect your dog’s vision is to catch eye disorders early, when they are most easily treated.
 A dog with eye or vision problems may paw at or scratch their eye, squint, bump into things, become afraid of the dark, or be frightened in situations that did not frighten them before.
 The dog’s eye may produce discharge, be red, look cloudy or be swollen.
 The nictitating membrane may partially cover the eye.